Coder-Scoop-Inc/laravel-recaptcha/README.md

  - Add 'ReCaptcha' => Coderscoop\LaravelReCaptcha\Facade\ReCaptchaFacade::class, to the aliases array in config\app.php.

- - Add `RECAPTCHA_PUBLIC_KEY` and `RECAPTCHA_PRIVATE_KEY` to your .env file with the public and private keys
+ - Add `RECAPTCHA_PUBLIC_KEY` and `RECAPTCHA_PRIVATE_KEY` to your .env file with the public and private keys.

- - Include `use ReCaptcha;` to any class you want.

  - Add the recaptcha field to your form `{!!
 ReCaptcha::render() !!}`

- - Or you can interact directly with the class api in your controller
+ - Or you can interact directly with the class api in your controller adding `use ReCaptcha;`.

  - Add the recaptcha validation rule `'g-recaptcha-response' => 'required|recaptcha'`